KP1709/MorseCode/README.md

 3. Error handling included for numbers and special characters. - 28/11/2021
 4. Buidling the first page to appear in GUI (containing instructions and a button for the next page). - 30/11/2021
 5. Building the second page which is the main program. - 1/12/2021
 6. Merged both the first and second page of the GUI so instructions and program on one page. - 3/12/2021
+7. System bell works recognising characters.
+However, it causes the GUI to freeze so cannot exit midway. - 3/12/2021

 ## 🔄 Changes:
 Tick - change is done